polettix/ETOOBUSY/_posts/2022-10-03-hacktoberfest-2022.md

 code in [Perl][] (medium size) and the other one in C (large).
 Both seem to not be interested into [Hacktoberfest][], which is a bummer.

-An understandably bummer, right, but still.
+An understandable bummer, right, but still.

 Last year I also had a cold shower with [AllAlgorithms/perl][].
 My pull request from 2021 is still there sitting alone.